-Free speech is a wonderful thing!
-But many here in these United States of America have lost the ability to speak, lead, and behave responsibly.
+Free speech is a wonderful thing.
+But, just my opinion, many here in these United States of America have lost the ability to speak, lead, and behave responsibly.
 Do unto others as they do unto us?
 Or, do unto others as they might do unto us?
 Political Opposition Research?
-Really??
+Really?
 If I went to a job interview and provided opposition research about the other candidates they were interviewing, do you think I would get the job?
-Of course not!
+Of course not.
 Regardless, shouldn’t politicians be chosen on merit?
 Shouldn’t anybody?
 How do they feel about themselves after digging up the dirt?
-I would feel like total crap!
+I would feel like total crap.

 Later on I discovered Criminal Minds.
 Loved the cast!
 Great actors.
 Mandy Patinkin is just great.
 Loved Shemar Moore and Thomas Gibson as well as all the others.
 Great people!
 It was appealing to watch the developing relationships between them.
 I just love them.
 However, …

 However, I found Criminal Minds to be profoundly disturbing.
 I would have constant frightening nightmares for months and months, but I ignored those nightmares*.
 I just kept watching because these characters clicked and I was hooked.
 After a while I became desensitized by the violence Hollywood was producing in their entertainment.